Qusta ibn Luqa

 Qusta ibn Luqa (قسطا ابن لوقا, "Costas son of Luke"), also known as Costa ben Luca or Constabulus (820–912) was a Melkite Christian physician, philosopher, astronomer, mathematician and translator.
 He was born in Baalbek.
 Travelling to parts of the Byzantine Empire, he brought back Greek texts and translated them into Arabic.

 Personal life

 Qusta ibn Luqa al-Ba'albakki originated from Baalbek (or Heliopolis), now in Lebanon.
 A Melkite Christian, he was born in 820 and flourished in Baghdad.
 He was a philosopher, physician, mathematician and astronomer.
-He died in Armenia, possibly in around 912.
+He died in Armenia, likely circa 912.

 Translations

 Qusta ibn Luqa produced, personally revised, or supervised the translations of a number of works.
 These include works by Diophantus, Theodosius of Bithynia's Spherics, On Days and Nights, and On the places of habitation, Autolycus's On the moving sphere and On Risings and Settings, Hypsicles's On Ascensions, works by Aristarchus, Theophrastus’s Meteora, Galen’s catalogue of his books, Hero of Alexandria's Mechanics, and works by John Philoponus.

 He wrote commentaries on Euclid and a treatise on the armillary sphere.
 He was a prominent figure in the Graeco-Arabic translation movement that reached its peak in the 9th century.
 At the request of wealthy and influential commissioners, Qusta translated works on astronomy, mathematics, mechanics and natural science from Greek into Arabic.